MrDefined/RandomItems/README.md

 # RandomItems Mod
-Ported by MrDefined
-Original mod credits go to Blue
+Ported by MrDefined, original credits go to Blue